Inventory Management

 Spreadsheets, sticky notes, and tribal knowledge.
 Someone leaves and the reorder process breaks.

-Set minimum and maximum levels.
-When inventory drops below minimum, Fulfil creates a purchase request to bring it back to maximum.
+Set min and max levels.
+When inventory drops below min, Fulfil creates a purchase request to bring it back to max.

 Purchase

-Creates purchase request when inventory falls below minimum.
+Creates a purchase request when inventory falls below minimum.
 For items bought from suppliers.

 Production

-Creates production request for in-house manufactured items.
+Creates a production request for in-house manufactured items.
 Triggers work orders.

-Creates transfer request to move inventory between warehouses.
+Creates a transfer request to move inventory between warehouses.
 For multi-location replenishment.

 Define min/max for each product.
 Import via CSV for bulk setup.